Pressing weight overhead while standing can build powerful shoulders, a bulletproof core, and develop full-body strength.

 The challenge is that most people do not use proper technique and do not have the required shoulder flexibility in order to safely press weight overhead.

 The Standing Dumbbell Press is an excellent exercise to start learning how to press over your head while standing.
 Pressing weight one hand at a time is much easier and requires less flexibility than pressing weights with both hands over your head at the same time.

-The version that I prefer is to start out with the dumbbell facing you, then as you press twist your hand towards your body, which supports the natural range of motion of the shoulder joint and helps reduce risk of injury.
+The version that I prefer is to start out with the dumbbell facing you, then you twist your hand towards your body as you press, which supports the natural range of motion of the shoulder joint and helps reduce risk of injury.

 In contrast, most people flare their elbows out to the sides when pressing dumbbells overhead either when seated, or standing.
 Flaring the elbows creates a mechanically disadvantaged position and compromises the shoulder joint, which is now in an externally rotated position.

 Below you will learn clear instructions, effective form tips, and common form mistakes so you can complete a Standing Dumbbell Press safely and effectively.

 This is the most common and dangerous form mistake when pressing weight over your head – whether it’s a barbell, dumbbell, or kettlebell.
 If you don’t have enough shoulder mobility or you are using a weight that’s too heavy, you may compensate by excessively rounding your lower back.
 This compromised back position can lead to serious injuries over time, so it’s critical to consistently work on shoulder flexibility.

 Another form mistake that is often seen with arching the low back is “flaring the ribs”, which means your abs are no longer in a contracted position so the connection with your ribs and pelvis is lost.
 Ideally, your abs should be contracted, which pulls your ribs down as you press.
 Keeping your ribs down as you press is not simple and requires practice (hollow hang from a bar and t-spine extension using a foam roller can help).